All4Keus/All4Keus/README.md

 - 👋 Hi, I’m @All4Keus
-- 👀 I’m interested in la programma
+- 👀 I’m interested in progammation
-- 🌱 I’m currently learning ...le language python
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...